 Microblading is a tattoo technique that fills brows out or reshapes them by drawing on tiny lines that look like individual hairs.
 It is done with a hand-held tool that puts pigment into the skin, but doesn’t go as deep as a normal tattoo would.

-It’s also semi-permanent.
-Your microbladed brows should last about 18 months.
+It’s also permanent.
+With proper care, your microbladed brows should last about 18 months.

 – Includes initial appointment and (1) touch up

 – Additional touch ups $100